brutella/hkcam/README.md

 ## Raspberry Pi Zero W

-I do get kernel panics when running hkcam with a ELP 1080P USB camera.
+I do get kernel panics when running hkcam with an ELP 1080P USB camera.
 Updating `/boot/config.txt` with the following changes resolve those kernel panics.

 ```